 About Kirk Bowman

-Kirk Bowman is the founder and Visionary of Value at MightyData, a custom software company in Dallas.
-After successfully switching to value pricing at MightyData, Kirk started Art of Value to help other professionals learn to price for success.
-He is also a Practicing Fellow at VeraSage Institute.
+Kirk Bowman is the founder and Visionary of Value at MightyData, a custom software company in Dallas, Texas.
+After successfully switching from hourly billing to value pricing at MightyData, Kirk started Art of Value to help other professionals learn to price by value.
+He is a Practicing Fellow at VeraSage Institute.

 I have my own personal training and run coaching business, and I am very intrigued by the idea of value pricing and am currently trying to work out the details of how to set up this model in my businesses.

 On one hand, I feel like value pricing is a slam dunk.
 But on the other hand, it seems logically to me that service based businesses are a little more difficult to set up this way.
 I’m looking forward to hearing more episodes of the show, and if you can address some of the common questions/concerns about implementing value pricing into my type of business, I would really appreciate it!

 Denny – Thank you for comment.
 I think a show about the concerns you mentioned is a good idea.
 Would you be willing share what your questions are?
 It would help me prepare the outline for the show.